Krishuthapa/PreLoRA/README.md

 # ANL_Internship
-This repository holds all things I learned at Argonne.
+This repository holds all the things I learned at Argonne.